 A fundamental principle of charity law is that money given for charitable purposes should be spent on the charitable purposes for which they were given.
-So charities should NOT be hoarding funds - ie: accumulating unspent funds "on the off-chance of a rainy day".
+So charities should NOT be hoarding funds - ie: accumulating unspent funds "in case they might come in useful in the future".

-It is, of course, recognised (as evidenced by the recent Kids Co charity debacle) that it is not prudent for a charity to run on an "hand-to-mouth" existence but should always have a modest reserve of funds to cover the eventuality of an unexpected shortfall in income which would otherwise leave the charity insolvent.
+It is, of course, recognised that it is not prudent for a charity to run on an "hand-to-mouth" existence but should always have a modest reserve of funds to cover the eventuality of an unexpected "rainy day" -eg: a shortfall in income which would otherwise leave the charity insolvent.
 And for that the charity should have a proper reserves policy in place (and declared in its annual report - see the companion leaflets in this series, 7b&c: Preparing the Annual Report).

 But the Charity Commission pragmatically recognises that it is also necessary for charities to be able to put money aside to meet specific future expenditures which are too large to be met from within its "ordinary" budget.
-For example: the charity realises that its aging minibus, or computer suite, or children's play area are going to need replacing; or its premises enhanced and/or redecorated.
+For example: the charity realises that its aging minibus, or computer suite, or children's play area are soon (ie: in the next 2 or 3 years) going to need replacing; or its premises enhanced and/or redecorated.

-To meet that future expense the Trustees decide to designate (ie: set aside) some of its General Fund money to meet such purposes, perhaps regularly over a period of years.
+Where such future expenses are too large to be accommodated within the charity's normal yearly budget (ie: normal annual income & expenditure), the Trustees can decide to designate (ie: set aside) some of its General Fund money to meet such purposes, perhaps regularly over a period of years.